By Alyse Levine, Founder & CEO of Premium Prep College Counseling

 The First Steps in Planning for College: Research and Visits

-The college process begins with some basic research–and much of that can be done online.
+The college process begins with some basic research.
 You should use the full spectrum of options that are available during this research stage.
 Talking to friends, families and teachers?
 Check.
 Reading college websites and crowdsourcing sites?
 Check.
 Looking through guidebooks and top school lists to make sure you haven’t missed anything?
 Check!
 Leave no stone unturned as you start thinking about college.
 Students should be developing a preliminary target college list by the end of their sophomore year, but for now don’t worry about making decisions; just take a swim.
 Get a feel for the college landscape and for factors like location, size, environment, student body, programs of study, etc.

 I encourage you to cast a wide net during this first step and explore a variety of different college types to better understand the options and start identifying what resonates with you.
 For example, open your computer and check out a big public school in a city, a small private school in a bucolic setting, and a medium-sized school outside a city–all without leaving your room!
 Even done virtually, this will give you a feel for the different college environments.